Chicago Drug Crimes Attorney

 In the state of Illinois, if you are facing drug charges you can receive severe penalties.
 If convicted, you are facing years in prison, possibly even decades, along with steep fines.
 You need fierce, battle-ready advocates like the team at Pissetzky Law LLC if you want to avoid the maximum penalties.

-How long do you go to jail for drug possession?
+How long do you go to jail for drug possession in Illinois?

 In Illinois, the amount of jail time that you can face for drug possession largely depends on the type and amount of drug that is found in your possession.